top of page

 Evaluate your rules.
 Do they point to a relationship with Him?

-We are a friends to friends, not a friend to sinners.
+We are a friend to friends, not a friend to sinners.

 You’ve heard the phrase, “It’s us four and no more!”
 That is the attitude of many of God’s children.
 That’s why we are called God’s children, because we often act like it!
 We like our cliques and little groups and express no interest in allowing outsiders to be a part.
 We, like the Pharisees, often turn our heads at those who are not just like us.
 And every time we do, we are putting to death every chance for Christ to live in and though us!